ninagial/ninagial.github.io/_posts/2020-12-24-revise-index-cards1.md

 title: I made a small revision script for index cards in python
 ---

+Some notes on [this Python script](https://github.com/ninagial/flashcards) I wrote in order to revise larger, and more structured, decks of index cards.

 # Motivation

 Every now and then I need to learn some complex stuff.
 In some areas, or for specific tasks, memorization is useful, if not absolutely necessary.